oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 Navigating to debug URLs mentioned above for the first time, you will be prompted to install GWT Developer Plugin for the given web browser.
 Just proceed with plugin installation and restart the browser.

-The next time you navigate to debug URLs mentioned below, GWT Developer Plugin will connect to Development Mode and new debugging session will be started for the given web browser.
-This can take some time, please be patient and wait while the application gets loaded in the browser.
+The next time you navigate to debug URLs mentioned below, GWT Developer Plugin will connect to Development Mode and new debugging session will be started for the given browser.
+This can take some time, please be patient and wait while the application gets loaded.

 You can switch to Development Mode GUI and see a new tab representing the debugging session.
-Each session has its own client-side logs displayed within the given tab.
+Note that each session has its own client-side logs displayed within the given tab.

 ### Typical development cycle